liguowang/cobind/docs/usage/zscore.rst

 Description
 -------------

-Calculate Z-score as an overall measurement for these six metrics
+Calculate Z-score as an overall measurement for these six metrics.
+The Z-score approach becomes valuable , for example, when we are comparing a query TF with multiple other TFs to identify potential co-factors.

  - collocation coefficient (C)
  - Jaccard similarity coefficient (J)
  - Sørensen–Dice coefficient (SD)